-To shorten the examining process, the Department or Head of School should approach proposed examiners informally before submission of the thesis to ascertain their willingness to examine.
-Potential examiners should be informed of the likely submission date and told that it is expected that examiners' reports be returned within six weeks.
-The date for the oral examination is to be agreed between the oral examination Chair, candidate.
-Senior Supervisor and oral examiner at the time of the appointment of the examiners.
-The date of the oral examination will normally be 8-10 weeks after submission of the thesis for examination.
-The Postgraduate Office will oversee the travel arrangements for the oral examiner, in collaboration with the oral examination Chair.
+The senior supervisor should approach proposed examiners informally before submission of the thesis to ascertain their willingness to examine.
+Potential examiners should be informed of the likely submission date and told that it is expected that examiners' reports be returned within eight weeks.
+The date for the oral examination is to be agreed between the oral examination Chair, candidate, Senior Supervisor and oral examiner at the time of the appointment of the examiners.
+The date of the oral examination will normally be 10-12 weeks after submission of the thesis for examination.
+The Postgraduate Office will oversee the travel arrange-

-(c) Prior to the nomination of examiners, the candidate should be informed by the senior supervisor who the proposed examiners are.
+- ments for the oral examiner, in collaboration with the oral examination Chair. - (c) Prior to the nomination of examiners, the senior supervisor should discuss with the candidate who the proposed examiners are.
 The candidate must indicate to the Postgraduate Office that he or she is happy with the nominated examiners, or can make a case to the Dean of Postgraduate Research that a particular nominated person not be an examiner.
-If the Dean upholds the candidate's request that a nominated examiner not be appointed, a replacement will be sought from the department/school.
-Candidates are not permitted to nominate examiners but may discuss the question of the choice of examiners with their senior supervisor.

-(d) The examination process must be independent of supervisors.
-Once examiners have been nominated all communications must be through the Postgraduate Office, or, where indicated, through the chair of the oral examination.

-Neither supervisors of the thesis nor the candidate should contact examiners about matters relating to the thesis once they have been appointed.

-- (e) If the Head of Department/School or nominee is a supervisor, he or she shall appoint a deputy to act as Head for the purposes of administering the examination, including the nomination of examiners and the chair of the oral examination. - (f) The two examiners shall each submit an independent report on the thesis, using the "Examiner's Report" Form, to the Postgraduate Office. - (g) When the examiners' reports have been received, the Dean of Postgraduate Research shall determine whether the oral examination should proceed.
+If the Dean upholds the candidate's request that a nominated examiner not be appointed, then a replacement will be sought from the department/school.
+Candidates are not permitted to nominate examiners but may discuss the question of the choice of examiners with their senior supervisor. - (d) The examination process must be independent of supervisors.
+Once examiners have been nominated all communications must be through the Postgraduate Office, or, where indicated, through the chair of the oral examination. - Once examiners have been appointed, neither supervisors of the thesis nor the student should contact examiners about matters relating to the thesis until completion of the examination process. - (e) If the Head of Department/School or nominee is a supervisor, then they shall appoint a nominee for the purposes of administering the examination, including the nomination of examiners and the chair of the oral examination. - (f) The two examiners shall each submit an independent report on the thesis to the Postgraduate Office, using an "Examiner's Report" Form. - (g) When the examiners' reports have been received, the Dean of Postgraduate Research shall determine whether the oral examination should proceed.
 In making this decision the Dean may correspond with the examiners, in which case the nature and substance of any correspondence must be recorded.
 The Dean may also discuss the matter with the chair of the oral examination and the senior supervisor, and will do so if any issues of serious concern are raised in any examiner's report.
 As necessary, the Dean may invite formal written comment from the supervisor(s) before the oral examination.
 The Dean may also seek new examiners' reports, replace one or more examiners or appoint an additional examiner.
 The oral examination Chair will be informed when he or she can confirm the details of the oral examination. - (h) On receiving the examiners' reports a supervisor may, if they have concerns about the nature or content of the reports, contact the Dean of Postgraduate Research to raise those concerns.
-If contacted, the Dean will respond and, if necessary, consult the examiners as in clause 9(g). - There shall be an oral examination of the candidate on the subject of the thesis and on the general field to which the subject belongs.
+If contacted, the Dean will respond and, if necessary, consult the examiners as in clause 10(g).